 Habit 13: Take initiative

 Taking initiative is a great habit to have.
-If you sit back and let life pass you by you will miss out on so many amazing opportunities.
-Take initiative in what you want for your future.
+If you sit back and let life pass you by, you will miss out on so many amazing opportunities.
+Ask yourself what you want your future to look like.
+Take the initiative towards achieving the future you want to have.

 Habit 14: Be Organized

 Being organized can come easy to some and harder to others.
 If being organized is hard for you, take one step at a time.
-I have several articles on this blog that can provide you with guidance to become more organized.
+I have several articles on the blog that can provide you with guidance to become more organized.
+You can get great results, as long as you are willing to commit to the opportunity.

 Habit 15: Clean as You Go